A Flintstone Christmas: Production

 Charles A. Nichols directed the special, based on a teleplay by Duanne Poole and Dick Robbins.
 The death of the original voice actor portraying Fred, Alan Reed, caused the character to be recast with Henry Corden, who for over a decade had voiced Fred for records and as his singing voice.

 Broadcast

 The special originally aired on NBC on December 7, 1977.
 ABC Family aired the special in its 25 Days of Christmas broadcast in December 2011.
 Since the late 2010s the special has aired as part of Boomerang's All I Watch for Christmas block every December.

-MeTV Toons aired it as part of 'Tis the Season for Toons on November 2, 2024, and once again on November 15, 2025.
+MeTV Toons aired it as part of 'Tis the Season for Toons on November 2, 2024.

 Home media

 Turner Home Entertainment released the episode on VHS.
 In September 2011, Warner Archive released A Flintstone Christmas on DVD in Region 1, along with A Flintstone Family Christmas (1993), as A Flintstone Christmas Collection.